-Here’s what Megan Rapinoe had to say about her busy year away from NWSL soccer, her Reign return, fight for equal pay and more
+Here’s what Megan Rapinoe had to say about her busy year away from NWSL, her Reign return, fight for equal pay and more

 Megan Rapinoe touched down at Sea-Tac Airport late Wednesday night with a coveted trinket.
 The pen President Joe Biden used hours earlier to sign a proclamation of it being “National Equal Pay Day 2021” was stuffed in her travel backpack.

 “The pens always seem important,” said Rapinoe, an OL Reign winger and captain of the U.S. women’s national team.

-She was joined by U.S. teammate and NWSL rival Margaret “Midge” Purce at the ceremony where Rapinoe also testified to Congress about gender discrimination.
+She was joined by U.S. teammate and NWSL rival Margaret “Midge” Purce at the ceremony as Rapinoe also testified before Congress about gender discrimination.

-The national team filed a gender-discrimination lawsuit against the U.S. Soccer Federation (USSF) in March 2019, seeking pay equity with the men’s national team.
+The national women’s team filed a gender-discrimination lawsuit against the U.S. Soccer Federation (USSF) in March 2019, seeking pay equity with the men’s national team.
 The women — a total of 50 dating to 2015 — are seeking more than $66 million in damages.
 A federal judge threw out the equal-pay claim but the players are appealing.

 “We hear about equal pay or we hear about homophobia, misogyny, transphobia and all these things.
 But that’s someone,” Rapinoe said.
 “That’s a human being on the other end of that.
 For us (Rapinoe and Purce) to be able to go and participate and put our face to it and our words to it and our experience to it was incredible.
 (The pen is) a little memento, other than the pictures and everything we have, for me to kind of keep and hold dear.”

-On Thursday, Rapinoe drove from her Queen Anne home to Cheney Stadium in Tacoma to do a job that pays her and her teammates less than their male counterparts, including the Sounders.
+Thursday, Rapinoe drove from her Queen Anne home to Cheney Stadium in Tacoma to do a job that pays her and her teammates less than their male counterparts, including the Sounders.

-Rapinoe returns to the Reign after a 16-month absence after opting out of last year’s NWSL season.
-And while the pen she received this week will join a figurative trophy case that includes two FIFA World Cup titles, an Olympic gold medal, Golden Boot, and NCAA championship, she has yet to win an NWSL championship.
+Rapinoe returns to the Reign following a 16-month absence after opting out of the s NWSL season last year.
+And while the pen she received will join a figurative trophy case that includes two FIFA World Cup titles, an Olympic gold medal, Golden Boot, and NCAA championship, she has yet to win an NWSL championship.

-The 2019 Best FIFA women’s player of the year has her eyes set on changing that this season.
+The 2019 FIFA women’s player of the year has her eyes set on changing that this season.

 “Knowing what it feels like to lose in a final and have that sort of gutted feeling, it’s terrible,” Rapinoe said during a phone interview Friday.
 “So, I always want to win championships and win trophies.
 That’s the reason I play and the ultimate goal in playing sport. … I’m looking forward to trying that again this year.”

-Rapinoe, who helped the Reign win the 2014 and 2015 NWSL Shield for best regular-season record, last played for the Reign in a loss to eventual NWSL champion North Carolina Courage in October 2019.
+Rapinoe, who helped the Reign win the 2014 and 2015 NWSL Shield for best regular-season record, last played for the Reign in a semifinal defeat against eventual NWSL champion North Carolina Courage in October 2019.

 Soccer became secondary in March 2020 when the COVID-19 pandemic momentarily shut down all sports.
 Rapinoe was with her USWNT, wearing her jersey inside-out in protest of USSF as the team won the SheBelieves Cup final against Japan at Toyota Stadium in Frisco, Texas.

-“We were thinking out loud that we can’t believe we have fans in the stadium,” said Rapinoe of the 19,096 in attendance.
+“We were thinking out loud that we can’t believe we have fans in the stadium,” Rapinoe said of the 19,096 in attendance.
 She had a goal and assist in the match, stating Washington was at the forefront of her mind since it was the epicenter of the virus at that time.

 “We pretty much knew after leaving that tournament that we were not going to be in normal life,” Rapinoe said.
 “I even said to people ‘Go wherever you want to go and be for a long time.
 If that’s not to your NWSL market and you want to go home or wherever it is, you should go there instead of back to where you’re supposed to go.’”